 Tigers vs Pirates Odds, Spread, and Total

-The Detroit Tigers look to make it two wins in a row and get their offense back on track against the Pittsburgh Pirates.
+The Detroit Tigers look to bounce back after being shut out 3–0 in Game 1 against the Pittsburgh Pirates.

-The Tigers are 60-40 and sit atop the AL Central.
+The Tigers are 60–41 and sit atop the AL Central.
 They also hold the best record in MLB.
-However, they struggled against the Texas Rangers, dropping two of three.
-The pitching was excellent, but the offense managed just three runs in the series.
-Detroit's offense should bounce back against the struggling Pirates, though it won't be easy against the elite Paul Skenes.
+Detroit managed just five hits in Game 1 and struck out 11 times against Pirates pitching.
+The bottom of the order contributed some hits, and only Matt Vierling reached base twice for Detroit.
+The Tigers will look to find their swing again after struggling at the plate against the elite Paul Skenes.

-The Pirates are 39-61 and last in the NL Central.
-They have the second-worst record in the National League and were just swept at home by the Chicago White Sox.
-None of the games were close, as the pitching staff gave up 10 or more runs in two of the three games.
-Meanwhile, the offense scored two or fewer runs in two of the games.
+The Pirates are 40–61 and last in the NL Central, holding the second-worst record in the National League.
+Pittsburgh played well on both sides of the ball in Game 1.
+The offense struck early with three runs in the second inning, providing their ace with some run support.
+The bats finished with nine hits, with Spencer Horwitz leading the way with three hits and one RBI.

 Spread